 How to Avoid Wire Transfer Fees

-If you’re interested in sending money through a wire transfer, here are a few ways you can avoid or cut down on the fees.
+If you’re interested in sending money via a wire transfer, here are a few ways you can avoid or cut down on wire transfer fees.

 1. Consider nonbanking providers